 "The Plan lacks prescriptive language and therefore fails to impose obligations on persons or agencies carrying out activities in the coastal zone.
 Moreover, there is no difference in weighting provided, so where conflicts occur between the topics (say, coastal use and development and conserving nature) there is nothing to say that pro-environment objects must prevail - and in EDO's experience, development interests generally win out."
+116 iii) Draft Queensland Coastal Plan

-In response to the need for improvements in coastal planning and management frameworks, a new Draft Queensland Coastal Plan was prepared by the Department of Environment and Resource Management in 2009.117 This is yet to be finalised, however is discussed below.
+In response to the need for improvements in coastal planning and management frameworks, a new Draft Queensland Coastal Plan was prepared by the Department of Environment and Resource Management in 2009.
+This is yet to be finalised, however is discussed below.